 In 2013, the College hired Samantha Hayner as a core faculty member teaching in missions and general education to serve as the Library Coordinator.
-The same year, the College also engaged the services of Jill Ellis as a consultant.
-Jill is a former technical services librarian at Western Nebraska Community College.
-Jill brings her credentials and experience in higher education libraries to the Summit library.
+That same year, the College also engaged the services of Jill Ellis as the consultant.
+Jill was a former technical services librarian at Western Nebraska Community College.
+She served until June 2018 when Ruth Carlock began serving as the Library Consultant.
+Ruth had an MLS from the University of Missouri-Columbia and served as the librarian for York College in York, NE.
+Upon her retirement, Ramona Ratliff became the Consultant in July 2019.
+Ramona has an MLS from the University of Missouri-Columbia and is a full-time Information Specialist for the Academic Resource Center at York College.